Higher torsion and secondary transfer of unipotent bundles: The secondary transfer

 \begin{note} Let $p\colon E\to B$ be a unipotent fibration with a fiber $F_{p}$.
-The construction of the homotopy $\eta^{h}_{p}$ described in the proof of Proposition \ref{MAIN1-PROP} makes use of a choice of a strong deformation retraction $H_{\ast}(F_{p})\rlas C_{\ast}(F_{p})$ and a choice of a unipotent filtration $\{V^{i}\}$ of $H_{\ast}(F_{p})$.
-It is straightforward to check though that the homotopy class of the map $\wh(p^{!})$ is independent on these choices, and so it depends on the fibration $p$ only.
+The construction of the homotopy $\eta^{h}_{p}$ described in the proof of Theorem \ref{MAIN1-PROP} makes use of a choice of a strong deformation retraction $H_{\ast}(F_{p})\rlas C_{\ast}(F_{p})$ and a choice of a unipotent filtration $\{V^{i}\}$ of $H_{\ast}(F_{p})$.
+One can check though that the homotopy class of the map $\wh(p^{!})$ is independent of these choices, and so it depends on the fibration $p$ only.
 Likewise, if $p$ is a unipotent bundle then the homotopy class of the smooth secondary transfer $\wh[s](p^{!})$ depends only on the bundle $p$.

 \end{note}